apache/incubator-devlake-website/versioned_docs/version-v0.16/GettingStarted/DockerComposeSetup.md

 Commands written `like this` are to be run in your terminal or pasted in the web browser.

-1. Download "docker-compose.yml" and "env.example" from the [latest release](https://github.com/apache/incubator-devlake/releases/tag/v0.16.1-beta1) into a folder.
+1. Download `docker-compose.yml` and `env.example` from the [latest release](https://github.com/apache/incubator-devlake/releases/tag/v0.16.1-beta1) into a folder.
-2. Rename "env.example" to ".env".
+2. Rename `env.example` to `.env`.
 For Mac/Linux users, please run `mv env.example .env` in the terminal.
 This file contains the environment variables that the Devlake server will use.
 Additional ones can be found in the compose file(s).
 3. Run `docker-compose up -d` if the version of Docker Desktop is too low to use `docker compose up -d`.

 ## Collect data and view dashboards

-1. Visit "config-ui" at "http://localhost:4000" in your browser to configure DevLake and collect data.
+1. Visit "config-ui" at `http://localhost:4000` in your browser to configure DevLake and collect data.
    - Please follow the [tutorial](Configuration/Tutorial.md)
    - "devlake" container takes a while to fully boot up.
-If `config-ui` complains about API being unreachable, please wait a few seconds and refresh the page.
+If "config-ui" complains about API being unreachable, please wait a few seconds and refresh the page.
 2. To view dashboards, click _View Dashboards_ button in the top left corner, or visit `localhost:3002` (username: "admin", password: "admin").
    - We use [Grafana](https://grafana.com/) to visualize the DevOps [data](/Overview/SupportedDataSources.md) and build dashboards.
    - For how to customize and provision dashboards, please see our [Grafana doc](../Configuration/Dashboards/GrafanaUserGuide.md).

 ## Upgrade to a newer version

-1. Run `docker-compose down` to stop services and remove the volumes;
+1. Run `docker-compose down` to stop services;
 2. Open file "docker-compose.yml".
 Change the image tags of "grafana", "devlake" and "config-ui" to the new version, and save;
 3. Run `docker-compose up -d` start DevLake services.